Japan makes arrests on bribery suspicions in Tokyo Olympics

 Haruyuki Takahashi, a former executive at advertising company Dentsu, is suspected of receiving bribes from the former head of Aoki Holdings Inc. and two company employees, the prosecutors’ office said.

-The company that makes affordable business suits was a surprise pick to dress the Japanese Olympic team, when other nations had top fashion brands designing athletes’ outfits.
-Aoki is linked with Japan’s so-called “recruit suits” that youngsters fresh out of school wear for job interviews and their first jobs.
+The company, which makes affordable business suits, was a surprise pick to dress the Japanese Olympic team when other nations had top fashion brands designing their athletes’ outfits.
+It produces “recruit suits” that youngsters fresh out of school wear for job interviews and their first jobs.

-The bribery is believed to be linked to sponsorship of the Games and products related to the Olympics.
-Although corruption at top places among Olympic officials had long been rumored, the arrest comes as a blow to Japan’s Olympic ambitions.
+The alleged bribery is believed to be linked to sponsorship of the games and products related to the Olympics.
+Although corruption at top levels among Olympic officials had long been rumored, the arrest comes as a blow to Japan’s Olympic ambitions.

 Takahashi is credited with landing $3 billion in local sponsorships for the Tokyo Games.
 Japan also is pursuing the 2030 Winter Olympics for Sapporo.